NevilArt/BsMax/README.md

 * [Download Older Version (2.80-2.92)](https://github.com/NevilArt/BsMax_2_80)

 ## Recent Updates and Changes
-* Draw Lattice, Light prop ... height Z correction issue fix.
+* Fillet/Chamfer mouse release issue fixed for now (this tool need to rewrite completely).
-* Draw primitive below the grid issue fixed for now but better solution will replace soon.
+* Curve tools get_segment issue fixed (Teapot, Refine, divide and many other tools fixed).
 * [Change log ...](https://github.com/NevilArt/BsMax/blob/master/CHANGELOG.md)
 * Note: Dont worry about slow down the updates.
 I`m currently on an animation project that takes all of my time.
 I will back and BsMax will be continue with big futures.